nostr-protocol/nips/binary.md

 ## Feature Flags

-Feature flags are present in `RelayHello` and `ClientHello` messages.
+Feature flags are present in `RelayHello` messages.

 The following feature flags are defined:  None.